darryl-h/v-rising-server/README.md

   "Port": 9876,
   "QueryPort": 9877,
 ```
 3) run `cmd`

 4) type in `netstat -aon | find "<PID>"` where PID is the PID of the server you found in step 1

-5) You should see something like this
+5) You should see something like this (You will see some additional ports, this is OK)
     ```
       TCP    0.0.0.0:<Rcon/Port>           0.0.0.0:0              LISTENING       <PID>
       UDP    0.0.0.0:<Port>                *:*                                    <PID>
       UDP    0.0.0.0:<QueryPort>           *:*                                    <PID>
     ```

-6) Ensure that the game is allowed through the Windows Firewall, if you have added the executable to the windows firewall (rather than just the ports), then you can do this from the command prompt:
+6) Ensure that the game is allowed through the Windows Firewall, if you have added the executable to the windows firewall (rather than just the ports), then you can run `powershell Get-NetFirewallRule -DisplayName VRisingServer` at the command prompt to validate:

     ```
     powershell Get-NetFirewallRule -DisplayName VRisingServer